Besttenson/5LSM0/README.md

 ```
 git clone https://github.com/git/git
 ```
+Or you can run the test branch by running the main.py.
+You only need to change the data_path to your own data repository on line 35.
 ## File Descriptions:
 Here's a brief overview of the files you'll find in this repository:
 - baseline.py: Contains the baseline model